RachidaSK/states-rebuilder-examples/005-multi_future_counter_with_error/README.md

     return Container(
       child: Column(
         children: <Widget>[
-          //NOTE1: Use of StateBuilder widget to subscribe to counterService reactive instance StateBuilder(
+          //NOTE1: Use of StateBuilder widget to subscribe to counterServiceRM reactive instance StateBuilder(
-            models: [counterService],
+            models: [counterServiceRM],
             //NOTE2: tag to be used to filter rebuild
             tag: tag,

             builder: (BuildContext context, _) {

               //NOTE3: Check if no button is clicked yet.
-Just after the app starts. if (counterService.isIdle) {
+Just after the app starts. if (counterServiceRM.isIdle) {
                 return Text('Top on the btn to increment the counter');
               }

-              //NOTE4: Check if an asynchronous method is waiting for a result. if (counterService.isWaiting) {
+              //NOTE4: Check if an asynchronous method is waiting for a result. if (counterServiceRM.isWaiting) {
                 return Row(
                   mainAxisAlignment: MainAxisAlignment.center,
                   children: <Widget>[